 For more information or to purchase tickets visit the Sensorio website.

-Guests are welcome to arrive as early as 6:30 p.m. when the parking lot opens, but reservations do not allow entrance to the Field of Light until 7:30 p.m. at the earliest and you cannot enter until the reservation time on your ticket.
-Tickets can also be purchased for entry at 8:30 p.m. and 9:30 p.m., and guests are welcome to enjoy the Field of Light at Sensorio until 11:00 p.m.
+Guests are welcome to arrive as early as 6:30 p.m. when the parking lot opens, but reservations do not allow entrance to the Field of Light until 7:00 p.m. at the earliest, and you cannot enter until the reservation time on your ticket.
+Guests are welcome to enjoy the Field of Light at Sensorio until 10:00 p.m.
+Thursdays and Sundays, and until 11:00 p.m.
+Fridays and Saturdays.

 Tips for Your Trip